 A hearty and soul-satisfying Thai Shrimp Soup flavored with lemongrass, ginger, and peppers and filled with mushrooms, shrimp and bok choy.
 This single serving soup recipe is easy to make and can be ready in minutes!

-I always refer to this easy Thai Soup With Shrimp recipe as “my version” of a classic Tom Yum Soup, and with good reason.
+I always refer to this easy Thai soup with shrimp recipe as "my version" of a classic Tom Yum Soup.
+It may not be 100% authentic but its made with easy to find ingredients and takes a short time to make.

-A few weeks ago, on a cold and rainy afternoon, I decided to look for a good recipe for Tom Yum Soup.
-I found one in the New York Times and then proceeded to jot down all the ingredients needed to make the soup.
+A few weeks ago, on a cold and rainy afternoon, I decided to look for a good recipe for tom yum soup.
+I found one in a magazine and then proceeded to jot down all the ingredients needed to make the soup.

 To my surprise, I couldn't find a few of the key ingredients needed from the grocery stores in my area.